colleenkwilson/Me/README.md

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Improve attractiveness of Blueleaf's product offering | Q2 2019 (Now) (Professional) | Evangelize our vision of the Augmented Advisor with a plan to validate in 2019
+Improve attractiveness of Blueleaf's product offering | Q2 2019 (Now) (Professional) | Evangelize our vision of the Augmented Advisor with a plan to validate in 2020.
+Launch a rebalancing product that advisors can actually use and a mobile app clients can understand; evolve our platform for speed and flexibility, beginning with Data (the problem no one wants to solve).
+Position Blueleaf as the company to go to for elegant, approachable solutions.
-Build & grow a high-functioning Product Development team | 2020 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week, Engineers know the market and business rationale
+Build & grow a high-functioning Product Development team | 2020-2021 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week, Engineers know the market and business rationale
 Scale Blueleaf to best-in-class SaaS | 2019-2022 | Propel Blueleaf to $10M ARR
-Be a great human to others | 2020 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; smile at strangers; call Mom more (and other friends/family members I value); be more patient, kind, present and optimistic
+Be a great human to others | 2020 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; call Mom more (and other friends/family members I value); be more patient, kind, present and optimistic.
+Spend 2 hrs per month volunteering (Greenwood Project, WIP)
 Be a physically/mentally healthier me | 2020 (Personal) | Meditate & workout 4x a week.
 Pay it forward 2x a week.
 Facetime w niece + newphews 2x week.
 Travel more with Andrew
 Grow my technical knowledge and product curiosity | 2020 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company); spend 1 hr each day learning/exploring Products
 Develop a strong Product network | 2020 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
 Have coffee/lunch with a Product executive 1x month.
-Become a better writer and grow my vocabulary | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech)
+Become a better writer and grow my vocabulary - use my voice | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech).
+Build a platform that I can use to voice more good and opportunity
 Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano

 ## My expectations of folks who report to me